I have diabetes. Can I take probiotics?

 Research into probiotics and their effects on patients with diabetes remains relatively sparse.
 Many people believe that probiotics can be beneficial for diabetics, as probiotic bacteria can improve immunity and should therefore help to correct autoimmune diseases such as diabetes.
 Furthermore some evidence suggests that the use of probiotics may lower the risk of contracting diabetes in the first instance, by supporting immunity and helping the body to maintain a healthy weight.

-If you are ever in any doubt always advise customers to speak to their doctor.
+If you are diabetic and are ever in any doubt about whether any natural food supplement is suitable for you to take, we would always advise you to speak to your doctor.

 You can read more about diabetes and probiotics on our blog: